LoneConquerorer/G4Code/README.md

 # G4Code
-Code for research in Geant4
+Code for research in Geant4.
+Last contribution in 2017.

 Final contains the resulting simulation for the measurement and analysis of entanglement for the decay of the positronium particle system.